 You can leave an anonymous question for me here and see all the past topics here.

 Welcome!
-I'm a freelance writer, friendship advice columnist, essayist, book reviewer, blogger, short story writer, and a lead instructor at The Twin Cities Writing Studio.
+I'm a freelance writer and a lead writing instructor at ModernWell in Minneapolis as well as ModernWell's book club director.
+I review 50 books a year on this site and write reviews, essays, short stories, and friendship advice elsewhere.
 I live in Minneapolis with my husband and four children.
 I'm so glad you found your way here.